-If you’ve spoken to the teacher beforehand about lesson plans, it can be a lot easier to be enthusiastic if you know what is coming up.
+If you’ve spoken to the teacher beforehand about lesson plans, it can be much easier to be enthusiastic if you know what is coming up.

 2. Remember to smile!

-In order to make the most of a teaching assistant role, you should be as welcoming and as approachable as possible.
+To make the most of a teaching assistant role, you should be as welcoming and approachable as possible.

-Constantly having a smile on your face, even if you’re not in the best of moods, can help to break down barriers with pupils and make them more likely to feel they can approach you for assistance.
+Constantly smiling, even if you’re not in the best of moods, can help break down barriers with pupils and make them more likely to feel they can approach you for assistance.

 3. Get to know the pupils quickly

-Building relationships with pupils is a vital part of being a teaching assistant, as it is hugely influential on your ability to carry out the role effectively and to show that you are invested in their learning.
+Building relationships with pupils is a vital part of being a teaching assistant, as it hugely influences your ability to carry out the role effectively and show that you are invested in their learning.

 4. Be proactive!

-Teaching assistants are there to provide support to teachers in order to minimise disruption if issues occur – you should be proactive in such situations, as you have a pivotal role to play in keeping the class on track.
+Teaching assistants support teachers to minimise disruption if issues occur – you should be proactive in such situations, as you have a pivotal role in keeping the class on track.

 5. Encourage pupils to question work

-By encouraging pupils to be inquisitive, a teaching assistant can help to enhance their understanding of the work in front of them.
+By encouraging pupils to be inquisitive, a teaching assistant can enhance their understanding of the work in front of them.

-When working in smaller groups or on a one-to-one basis, this can be particularly useful as it can encourage pupils to speak out who may otherwise choose not to.
+Working in smaller groups or on a one-to-one basis can be particularly useful as it can encourage pupils to speak out who may otherwise choose not to.

 6. Don’t expect to know everything

-As a teaching assistant, you could easily end up helping with subject matter that you are not too familiar with – but it shouldn’t be a reason to panic.
+As a teaching assistant, you could easily end up helping with subject matter that you are unfamiliar with – but it shouldn’t be a reason to panic.

-You’ll still know more than the pupils in the classroom, so you should still be able to think of ways to take critical approaches to the topics – again, talking through lesson plans in advance with the teacher can make this process a great deal easier.
+You’ll still know more than the pupils in the classroom, so you should still be able to think of ways to take critical approaches to the topics – again, talking through lesson plans in advance with the teacher can make this process much easier.